+During the year ended December 31, 2014, realized gains or losses recognized on the sale of investments were not significant.
 During the year ended December 31, 2013, the Company recognized \$2.5 million of realized gains on the sale of available-for-sale investments.
 Realized gains or losses on the sale of all other investments during the year ended December 31, 2013 were not significant.
-During the years ended December 31, 2012 and 2011, realized gains or losses recognized on the sale of investments were not significant.
+During the year ended December 31, 2012, realized gains or losses recognized on the sale of investments were not significant.
+During the year ended December 31, 2012, realized gains or losses recognized on the sale of investments were not significant.